Collapse of Silicon Valley Bank: Debate about causes

-Several Republicans and conservative commentators arguedwithout evidencethat the bank failed because it was "woke" and distracted by its workforce diversity efforts, which are typical of mid-sized and large banks in the U.S. Florida Governor Ron DeSantis, Representative Marjorie Taylor Greene of Georgia, and Tucker Carlson tied the bank's failure to its diversity, equity, and inclusion (DEI) program.
+Several Republicans and conservative commentators argued that the bank failed because it was "woke" and distracted by its workforce diversity efforts, which are typical of mid-sized and large banks in the U.S. Florida Governor Ron DeSantis, Representative Marjorie Taylor Greene of Georgia, and Tucker Carlson tied the bank's failure to its diversity, equity, and inclusion (DEI) program.
 Greene and Representative James Comer of Kentucky cited the bank's environmental, social, and corporate governance investment program.
+Senator Tim Scott of South Carolina implied that the San Francisco Fed overlooked risks at the bank due to a shared focus on climate change.
 Andy Kessler suggested that the presence of minorities and military veterans on the bank's board of directors served as a distraction.
 The New York Post blamed the DEI efforts of a manager at the UK subsidiary for the risks that arose in the U.S. An allegation spread in conservative media that SVB had donated over $73 million to the "BLM Movement & Related Causes," citing a database that had been created by a conservative organization to purportedly show "who funded the BLM riots."
 Analysis by Talking Points Memo found the database actually showed corporate donations to a variety of diversity programs that had no apparent relationship to the Black Lives Matter movement.
 The Associated Press also investigated claims that the collapse was caused by a "woke agenda" and found that there was no evidence to support the claims.
 Representative Nancy Mace of South Carolina criticized other members of Congress for politicizing the bank's failure and urged caution in making public comments that could affect the market.